RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

   Say Length(string)   -- 5
   Say Length(text)     -- 4
   ```
 * **Arithmetic** operators would work as usual, with ASCII numbers, and the "e", "E", ".", "+" and "-" characters, regardless of whether they are part of an Unicode or a byte string.
-The result of an arithmetic operation would always be a plain (i.e., non-unicode) ASCII string.

 * **Concatenation** would follow a protocol similar to the one used by Executor, as indicated in *[String Concatenation](0525_String_concatenation.md)*.